DocHub-ULB/DocHub/README.md

 You'll need everything that is in requirements.txt (don't worry, pip will do it for you).

-You will also need to install poppler (the binary 'pdftotext') and GraphicsMagick (the binary 'gm') using your distribution packages.
+You will also need to install poppler (the binary 'pdftotext'), GraphicsMagick (the binary 'gm') and LibreOffice/OpenOffice + unoconv (you need the binary 'unoconv') using your distribution packages.

 For exemple:

-    sudo apt-get install poppler-utils graphicsmagick
+    sudo apt-get install poppler-utils graphicsmagick unoconv

 Installation
 ============